uptrace/uptrace-go/example/otlp-traces-http/README.md

-This example shows how to configure [OTLP](https://github.com/open-telemetry/opentelemetry-go/tree/main/exporters/otlp) to export traces to Uptrace using GRPC transport.
+This example shows how to configure [OTLP](https://github.com/open-telemetry/opentelemetry-go/tree/main/exporters/otlp) to export traces to Uptrace using HTTP transport.

 To run this example, you need to
 [create an Uptrace project](https://uptrace.dev/get/get-started.html) and pass your project DSN via